08fdange/apple-forecast-app/README.md

 ## Future Feature Additions

+- Improved error handling from the backend to the frontend

 - ~~Expanding the API endpoint to receive an additional parameter for the number days of forecasts was something I considered and could implement easily in the future~~ (This feature was added 2/12/24)

 - Adding a switch for displaying temperatures in fahrenheit or celcius